Frequently Asked Questions

 If a candidate has a secondary school diploma, they can get only 30 points over 150 points in the CRS.
 However, if a candidate has a master’s or entry to practice professional degree, they can get up to 135 points in the CRS.
 Another way of getting more points is by entering the pool under the Canadian Experience Class (CEC) program.

 Candidates can get up to 200 points through the assessment of their educational levels in Canada.
 Within them, 150 points come from human capital, and 50 points come from language ability and Canadian work experience.
 If you are a CEC candidate, you must get an Educational Credential Assessment (ECA) to increase your possibilities of being eligible.
-If you do not know how to do it, Immigration Pros can give you many options and solutions.
+If you do not know how to do it, Immigration Pros can advise you on the many options and solutions.

 A person can be a sponsor if they are at least 18 years old and a Canadian citizen or permanent resident living in Canada.
 Sponsors who are permanent residents must be living in Canada.
 Canadian citizens who live outside this country must show that they will live in Canada when their sponsored relatives become permanent residents.